odennav/vmware-vsphere-sddc-private-cloud/README.md

 VMware vSphere Distributed Resource Scheduler (DRS) is the resource scheduling and load balancing solution for vSphere.
 DRS works on a cluster of ESXi hosts and provides resource management capabilities like load balancing and virtual machine (VM) placement.

+Storage DRS allows you to manage the aggregated resources of a datastore cluster.
+When Storage DRS is enabled, it provides recommendations for virtual machine disk placement and migration to balance space and I/O resources across the datastores in the datastore cluster.

 We'll implement the following to enable this solutions in vSphere:

 - Install Terraform
-- Create Datacenter Cluster and enable vSAN and DRS
+- Create Datacenter Cluster and enable vSAN, DRS and SDRS

 **Install Terraform**